Sharpening Part 2 – The Journey

 Corrosion Protection

-It’s a sad truth that the blades of woodworking tools often receive more damage while they are waiting to be used than when they are actually being used.
-Thankfully, neglectful corrosion of the sort that creates microscopic pits at the cutting edge can be easily avoided.
+It’s a sad truth that the blades of woodworking tools often receive more damage while they impatiently wait to be used than when they are actually being used.
+Thankfully, microscopic pitting at the cutting edges of steel tools this sort of neglectful corrosion produces can be easily avoided.

-When not in use, store your chisels and planes where they will be protected from dings, dust and large temperature swings.
-And oil your blades after every use to keep away oxygen, moisture, and chemicals that might persuade your expensive blades to “turn red and go away.”
+When not in use, please store your chisels, planes and handsaws where they will be protected from dings, dust and large temperature swings.
+And oil your blades after every use to limit their exposure to oxygen, moisture, and chemicals that might persuade your expensive blades to “turn red and go away.”

-A convenient way to apply good oil to your blades is to use an oilpot, or aburatsubo (ah/boo/rah/tsu/boh 油壺) as it is called in Japan, similar to the one in the photo above.
-This is an effective, inexpensive, and time-proven tool for this purpose, certainly better than bottles or spray cans.
+A speedy and convenient way to apply good oil to your blades is to use an oilpot, or aburatsubo (ah/boo/rah/tsu/boh 油壺) as it is called in Japan, similar to the one in the photo above.
+This is an effective, inexpensive, and time-proven tool for this purpose, certainly better than bottles and more economical than spray cans.

 Friction Reduction